Somerset Redstreak Apple Trees

 Somerset Redstreak Rootstocks and Diseases

-This variety is grown on the traditional M25 rootstocks that produce full standard apple trees of 5 metres + in height.
+This variety is grown on MM106 rootstocks that produce trees up to 4.5 metres in height.

 Apple Sawfly can be an issue with this breed.
 If you don't want to use a pesticide, rake the soil around the tree thoroughly a few times during the winter.
 This exposes the hibernating insects to the winter frosts and kills them - if sparrows, blue tits and robins do not get them first.
-Destroy any young or fallen fruit that have a tell tale hole in them.
+Destroy any young or fallen fruit that has a telltale hole in them.

 Back to the apple trees page